 “Family of codes” is the same as the ICD-10 three-character category.
 Codes within a category are clinically related and provide differences in capturing specific information on the type of condition.
 For example, M25 – Other joint disorder, not elsewhere classified, is an ICD-10 three-character category.
 During the flexibility period, if the paid claim were to be selected later for audit by a Medicare review contractor, the Guidance makes it clear that the claim would not be denied simply because the wrong code was included, so long as the code was in the same family.
 As long as the selected code was within the M25 family, then the audit flexibility applies.

 In August 2016, CMS issued new guidance stating it “will not extend ICD-10 flexibilities beyond October 1, 2016.
 There will be no additional flexibility guidance.”
 CMS further states “As of October 1, 2016, providers will be required to code to accurately reflect the clinical documentation in as much specificity as possible, as per the required coding guidelines.”
-To read the updated guidance from CMS regarding ICD-10 coding effective October 1, 2016, The content here is for members only log in here or sign up.
+To read the updated guidance from CMS regarding ICD-10 coding effective October 1, 2016,

 All material posted on our website is the intellectual property of Gawenda Seminars & Consulting, Inc. and can’t be used, reproduced, or posted as your own material without the prior written approval of Gawenda Seminars & Consulting, Inc.